 Eggplant are small, scored and cooked directly on the bincho coals, creating smoky flavor.
 Ueno dresses the veg with dancing bonito, cool soy sauce and mashed ginger.

-Crunchy lotus root slices serve as vessels for juicy chicken meatballs, which roast in the salamander and appear alongside scallions and sinus clearing mustard.
+Crunchy lotus root slices serve as vessels for juicy chicken meatballs, which broil in the salamander and appear alongside scallions and sinus clearing mustard.